stsch9/vault-yubikey-login/README.md

 # vault-yubikey-login

 Simple CLI to authenticate to HashiCorp Vault using a YubiKey PIV certificate.
 The [TLS certificates auth method](https://developer.hashicorp.com/vault/docs/auth/cert) is used for this purpose.
 After successful login, the vault token is stored in `~/.vault-token` and can now be used with the [vault cli](https://developer.hashicorp.com/vault/docs/commands).
+I am not aware of any way to use the YubiKey together with the vault cli.

 Build
 -----